 8.1.
 Who will approve grants?

-The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.
+The Minister for Energy and Emissions Reduction decides which grants to approve taking into account the advice of the Committee and the availability of grant funds.

 The Minister's decision is final in all matters, including: